Massless Representations in Conformal Space and Their de Sitter Restrictions: Composition Algebras, Cayley-Dickson Construction, and Moufang Identities

 which is again associative.
 For instance: } \end{enumerate} \textit{\textbf{Note}:} Three imaginary units are said to be independent if they do not belong to an associative subalgebra of the Moufang loop of $\mathbb{O}_{\mathbb{S}}$ units.
 For example, the aforementioned three basic elements $\boldsymbol{\imath}, {\boldsymbol{\jmath}}$, and $\boldsymbol{\ell}$ are independent as: } \end{Remark}

-\begin{Remark} { As an extension of Moufang's theorem (see Ref. \cite{S16}), the loop generated by any three independent elements — for example, $\boldsymbol{\imath}, {\boldsymbol{\jmath}},$ and $\boldsymbol{\ell}$ — indeed forms a ``modified'' associative finite subalgebra.
-The corresponding ``modified'' associative law differs from the standard one by an overall sign, which encodes the nonassociative (in the usual sense) character of the three independent units.
-For instance, the nonequality in Eq. \eqref{12neq21} explicitly reads:
+\begin{Remark} {\textbf{(``modified'' associativity for independent split-octonion triples).} As an extension of Moufang's theorem (see Ref. \cite{S16}), the loop generated by any three independent elements — for example, $\boldsymbol{\imath}, {\boldsymbol{\jmath}},$ and $\boldsymbol{\ell}$ — forms a ``modified'' associative finite subalgebra.
+The corresponding ``modified'' associative law differs from the standard one by an overall sign, which encodes the non-associative (in the usual sense) character of the three independent units.
+For instance, the non-equality in Eq. \eqref{12neq21} explicitly reads:

-Thus, for any triple of independent (and therefore nonassociative) imaginary split-octonion units, Moufang's theorem guarantees that seemingly nonintuitive identities can be derived systematically via the ``modified'' associative law.
+Thus, for any triple of independent (and therefore non-associative) imaginary split-octonion units, Moufang's theorem guarantees that seemingly non-intuitive identities can be derived systematically via the ``modified'' associative law.
 As a further illustrative case, let us examine the independent generators $\boldsymbol{\ell}, \boldsymbol{k}$, and $\boldsymbol{\imath}$:

 which is fully consistent with the multiplication table in \eqref{table1}.